Advertiser Disclosure

 Image Credit: U.S. Customs and Border Protection

 You will then be taken to a page to renew your Global Entry membership.
-You will review your information on the Final Review page, update your old data, and add any missing information.
-On this page, you will fill out or update:
+Review your information on the Final Review page, update your old data, and add any missing information.
+On this page, fill out or update the following:

 • Documents, such as your passport information

-• Driver’s license if your driver’s license expired or if you changed states
+• Driver’s license if your driver’s license has expired or if you have changed states

-• Address info: your residential history cannot have any gaps, so you’ll need to list all of the places you’ve lived
+• Address information; your residential history cannot have any gaps, so you need to list all of the places you’ve lived

-• Employment info: like your residential history, your employment history also cannot have any gaps
+• Employment information; like your residential history, your employment history also cannot have any gaps

 • Travel history, which includes listing every country you’ve traveled to in the past 5 years

-• Additional info, such as whether you’ve been convicted of a crime or if you’ve been found in violation of customs or immigration laws
+• Additional information, such as whether you’ve been convicted of a crime or if you’ve been found in violation of customs or immigration laws

-After double-checking that all of your information is up-to-date and correct, you’ll then be taken to a portal to enter your payment information (we’ll share more on which credit card to use for Global Entry membership a little later).
+After double-checking that all your information is up to date and correct, you’ll be taken to a portal to enter your payment information (we’ll share more on which credit card to use for Global Entry membership later).

 Hot Tip: Make sure all of your information is correct, as you cannot make changes to an application once it’s submitted.
 If there are errors in your application, a CBP officer at the enrollment center will need to change your application for you.

-After making your payment, you will then need to wait for conditional approval to schedule and attend an in-person or remote virtual interview.
+After making your payment, you need to wait for conditional approval to schedule and attend an in-person or virtual interview.

-To schedule a remote interview, you’ll need to log into the TTP dashboard and click on the Scheduling Your Remote Interview link.
+To schedule a remote interview, you need to log in to the TTP dashboard and click on the Scheduling Your Remote Interview link.

 Zoom Meetings

 CBP uses Zoom for the remote interviews.
-You can use a computer, tablet, or smartphone as long as it has a working microphone and camera.
-However, your device must be capable of running Zoom, so make sure whatever device you plan to use can run the latest version of the app.
+You can use a computer, tablet, or smartphone capable of running Zoom with a working microphone and camera.

 Make sure to allot roughly 30 minutes for the process.
-Applicants can wait in a virtual waiting room, available through your TTP dashboard or the CBP One app, for 15 minutes, and then the actual interview should take no longer than 15 minutes.
+Applicants can wait in a virtual waiting room, available through your TTP dashboard or the CBP One app, for 15 minutes.
+The actual interview should take no longer than 15 minutes.

 • A valid passport

-• Documents showing proof of residency, such as your driver’s license, mortgage statement, rental payment statement, or utility bill that shows your current residence
+• Documents showing proof of residency, such as your driver’s license, a mortgage statement, a rental payment statement, or a utility bill that shows your current residence

 • A permanent resident card (if applicable)